Back to all blogs

 A food intolerance (often associated with IgG antibodies) usually involves a delayed response, causing discomfort such as bloating or headaches.
 While Blue Horizon offers IgG testing to help guide dietary trials, these tests are not allergy tests and do not diagnose IgE allergies or coeliac disease.

-If your thyroid tests are normal but your symptoms persist—especially digestive ones—it may be worth exploring whether a food intolerance is contributing to your "toxic load."
-Our IgG Food Intolerance Test (currently listed at £134.25) analyses 282 foods and drinks.
-It is not a diagnosis, but it can provide a "snapshot" to help you structure a time-limited elimination and reintroduction plan.
+Note: If your thyroid tests are normal but symptoms persist—especially digestive ones—it may be worth exploring food intolerances.
+Our IgG Food Intolerance Test analyses 282 foods and drinks.
+It is not a diagnosis, but it can help you structure a time-limited elimination and reintroduction plan.

 The Blue Horizon Method: A Step-by-Step Journey

-We don't believe in testing as a first resort.
-If you suspect your thyroid results are "false negatives," we recommend a structured, clinically responsible approach.
+If you suspect your thyroid results are "false negatives," we recommend a structured approach.

 1. Consult Your GP First

 Always start with your primary care provider.
-There are many "red flag" symptoms and serious conditions—such as coeliac disease, Inflammatory Bowel Disease (IBD), or clinical anaemia—that need to be ruled out by a doctor first.
-Your GP can also check for medication side effects that might be mimicking thyroid issues.
+Red-flag symptoms and serious conditions like coeliac disease, IBD, or clinical anaemia must be ruled out first.
+Your GP can also check for medication side effects.

 2. The Symptom and Lifestyle Diary